wpbindt/wpbindt.github.io/content/blog/reading_list.md

 This example also illustrates a drawback of the high extent approach.
 Suppose we introduce a bug in `prep_array` (that is to say, a change which breaks `sort`).
 In the high-extent test suite, all our test suite will tell us at first glance is that there's a bug somewhere in `sort`, but not whether it's in `prep_array` or `finalize`.
 The low extent test suite will tell you right away that the bug is somewhere in `prep_array`.
 This is a definite drawback of the high-extent approach, and actually the reason the author gives for preferring the low-extent approach.
 I don't really have an argument, but I've found in trying both approaches that the good that test specificity does is outweighed by the harm that false failures do.

 ### [Parse, don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/)
+There is always a schema, even if you put your fingers in your ears and go "LA LA LA LA".
+Having your code reflect this schema, and checking it at the boundary of your system, is a good thing.
+I much prefer it to getting a call at 3 in the morning from a customer saying that some very strange looking data has leaked into their database.

 ### [You'll regret using natural keys](https://blog.ploeh.dk/2024/06/03/youll-regret-using-natural-keys/)
 This post gives reasons why using synthetic primary keys (a uuid, some increasing sequence) is a better idea than using natural ones (a social security number, an email address).
 For me, it boils down to the following facts: